ram45i/projects/README.md

-this file contains sanke game for my school project
+this file contains snake game code for my school project